zrdzn/LovelyDrop/README.md

     - **ALL** - action will be performed on any type of the click
     - **LEFT** - action will be performed on left click
     - **RIGHT** - action will be performed on right click
-    - Whole list of the click types is [here](https://hub.spigotmc.org/javadocs/bukkit/org/bukkit/event/inventory/ClickType.html)!
+    - Whole list of click types is [here](https://hub.spigotmc.org/javadocs/bukkit/org/bukkit/event/inventory/ClickType.html)!
 - The configurable drop section
   - Adding as many items as you want
   - Set **display name and lore** of the dropped item (optional)